 If the payment has been processed through a PDQ machine a merchant copy receipt and a customer copy receipt will be produced.
 There are no specific storage requirements for either of these receipts as they contain only the first six and last four digits of the PAN.
 If a payment is processed through an Online Payment Page there will be no storage considerations.

-Existing merchant copies containing full PAN that have been archived should be stored securely with procedures in place for their secure destruction.
-The Finance Office recommends they are stored for 6 years plus the current financial year as proof of financial transaction in accordance with financial regulations.
-Procedures must be in place for their secure destruction after this time by cross-shredding or another method that renders recovery impossible.
-If cardholder data is not needed it must not be stored.

 Restricting access to areas where cardholder data is processed